big-nacho/patolette/README.md

 Small note: **MSVC** doesn't like building `faiss` with **AVX512**.
 Stick to **AVX2** if you're building with an instruction set extension on, at least until that's fixed.
 If you don't know what I'm talking about check [Note for x86](#note-for-x86).

-The following may vary for you here and there, but mostly you should be able to build and install the wheel following these steps.
+The following may vary for you here and there, but mostly you should be able to build and install the wheel following these steps:

 First, you need `pkg-config` or CMake won't find `flann`.
 You can get it [here](https://sourceforge.net/projects/pkgconfiglite/files/) or you can install `pkgconfiglite` using [choco](https://chocolatey.org/) (that's what I did).